adamsilver/fdpb/01-Register.md

 ## Focus styles

 By default, browsers apply a focus style to the active element.
 This also applies to form fields.
-This behaviour lets users know where they are, which is particularly helpful for users using a keyboard.
+This behaviour lets users know where they are, which is particularly helpful for keyboard users.

-Some designers despise the aesthetic of the browser defaults, because it *doesn't match the brand* or some such.
-In the mist of their hatred, they ask the developer to remove it.
+Some designers dislike the aesthetic of the browser defaults, because it *doesn't match the brand* or some such.
+In the mist of their dislike, they ask the developer to remove it.
 This is okay as long as they replace it.

 I've found that replacing it with a coloured border or outline (that has a different thickness to the default) makes this beautiful and functional at the same time.